Andrew Smith Hallidie

-Andrew Smith Hallidie (March 16, 1836 – April 24, 1900) was the promoter of the Clay Street Hill Railroad in San Francisco, USA.
+Andrew Smith Hallidie (March 16, 1836 – April 24, 1900) was an American entrepreneur who was the promoter of the Clay Street Hill Railroad in San Francisco.
 This was the world's first practical cable car system, and Hallidie is often therefore regarded as the inventor of the cable car and father of the present day San Francisco cable car system, although both claims are open to dispute.
 He also introduced the manufacture of wire rope to California, and at an early age was a prolific builder of bridges in the Californian interior.

 Early life

 Andrew Smith Hallidie was born Andrew Smith, later adopting the name Hallidie in honor of his uncle, Sir Andrew Hallidie.
 His birthplace is variously quoted as London in the United Kingdom.
 His mother, Julia Johnstone Smith, was from Lockerbie, Dumfriesshire and his father, Andrew Smith (a prolific inventor in his own right, responsible for inventing the first box door spring, a floor cramp and had an early patent for wire rope) was born in Fleming, Dumfrieshire, Scotland, in 1798.

 At age 13 the younger Smith was initially apprenticed to a machine shop and drawing office operated by his older brother Archibald.
 In 1852 at age 16 father and son sailed for California, where the father had an interest in some gold mines in Mariposa County.
 These proved disappointing, and the father returned to England in 1853.
 The son, however, remained in California, and became a gold miner whilst also working as a blacksmith, surveyor and builder of bridges.

 In 1856, while working on the construction of a flume at a mine at American Bar, Hallidie was consulted over the rapid rate of wear on the ropes used to lower cars of rock from the mine to the mill.
 These ropes were wearing out in 75 days.
 Hallidie improvised machinery to make a replacement wire rope to his father's design, which lasted two years, and in the process began wire rope manufacture in California.